Common Gum Snout Moth

 By day, it rests well camouflaged, flattened against the stem of its foodplant, with the hairs along the sides disguising its legs.
 Also: the rounded knob on the tail mimics a broken-off gum tree twig.

-If disturbed, the caterpillar rears up the thorax, tucks its head under the body, displays two black and white bands, and stiffens the two horns behind the head.
+If disturbed, the caterpillar rears up its tail and its thorax, tucks its head under the body, displays two pale-blue edged black bands that are normally hidden between segments, and stiffens the two horns behind the head.

 The caterpillar grows to a length of about 7 cms.